jmbothe/portfolio/README.md

 ## Description

 This was my first attempt at creating a "professional" web development portfolio, but it came a little too soon in my career.
+While working on this site, the question I always kept at the front of my mind was "What if it was the year 3017, and Geocities came back, and there was a neighborhood called The Bowery?".
+That was pretty much the inspiration behind the whole project.
 I'm very proud of some of the cool, expressive stuff that is going on here, but I;ve been told more than once that it is "a little much".
 A lot of love went into this website, and it will always be one of my favorites.

 <a name="contributing"/>